Updated author rules and regulations

 Try to format your description nicely with the allowed HTML tags.

 An example of proper credits and linking:

-Your uploads main image must be an in-game screenshot or otherwise representative image of your upload.
+Your uploads main image must be an in-game screenshot (mandatory) or otherwise representative image (if in-game screenshots are not possible because of the mod nature) of your upload.

 Exceptions apply when its effects can not be captured in a screenshot or represented with a render.
 In this case, you are free to use other material as long as it depicts or represents your mod.